MariamIssah/mlp_summative/README.md

 - Model serving endpoints
 - Health check endpoints

+**Streamlit UI Deployment:** The Streamlit UI can be deployed to Streamlit Cloud (recommended) or Railway.
+See `STREAMLIT_DEPLOYMENT.md` for detailed instructions.
+The UI automatically connects to the deployed Railway API when running in the cloud.

-**Note:** The Streamlit UI is run locally and connects to the deployed API.
-For full functionality including retraining, the API can also be run locally using `uvicorn api.app:app --host 0.0.0.0 --port 8000`.
+**Note:** For full functionality including retraining, the API can also be run locally using `uvicorn api.app:app --host 0.0.0.0 --port 8000`.

 ## Features